sa-mw-dach/opendj/docs/20architecture/system context.md

 The application developed by this project, running somewhere in the cloud.
 Could also be considered a Software as a Service offering.
 OpenDJ can host multiple events with hundreds or thousands of users concurrently.

 * **SpotifyAPI:**
-Spotify provides a very detailed and powerfull API to search for tracks.
+Spotify provides a very detailed and powerful API to search for tracks.
 OpenDJ uses the Account/Credentials of the EventOwner.
 The **PlaybackDevice** belongs to the EventOwner and is visible in the Spotify App of the EventOwner.
 The EventOwner can select in the system on which device the tracks are being played.